 Staff, Board members, and family members, represented the Library in the Beverly Hills Memorial Day parade on May 30.
-Thanks to Rebekah Craft, Jaclyn Miller, Elisabeth Phou and family, Beverly Banks and family, Jen Hassell and family, Paul Gillin, Jamie Richards, and Jim Suhay for walking the parade route!

 Beverly Hills Lions Club

 The BHLC provided Project Kidsight Vision Screening on Saturday, May 7 in Grams Discovery Room.
 This free vision screening for ages 6 months and up is fast, non-invasive, and has an accuracy rating of 98%.
 Three additional screenings scheduled, one each in June, July and August.